About arc42

 Game Service

 Manages game state and logic.
-Uses more concrete services like Chat and Questions to divide responsibilities.
+Uses more concrete services like LLM and Question to divide responsibilities.

 Provides chat functionality, sending requests to an LLM, receiving and processing responses to show hints to the user.

-Creates and provides questions using data from Wikidata.
+Creates and provides questions using data obtained from Wikidata.

 6. Runtime View